Marco Da Graca

-Cosimo Marco Da Graca (born 1 May 2002) is an Italian professional footballer who plays as a striker for club Novara.
+Cosimo Marco Da Graca (Cosimo Marco da Graça; born 1 May 2002) is an Italian professional footballer who plays as a striker for club Novara.

 A forward of Cape Verdean origin, Da Graca made his first steps at Calcio Sicilia and at Palermo, the team of his native city.
 In 2018, he joined Juventus' youth set-up.
 In 2020–21, he made his debut for both Juventus U23 and Juventus first-team.
 Promoted permanently to their reserve team playing in Serie C, he was loaned to Basque club Amorebieta in summer 2023.
 After the loan was interrupted in January 2024, he spent an entire year playing again for Juventus Next Gen. He joined Novara in January 2025 on a permanent basis.

 Club career

 Youth career

 Da Graca began his youth career at Sicilia aged 10, before moving to Palermo's youth sector aged 12.
 He stayed there until 2018, when he moved to Juventus on loan, before making the move permanent in 2019 for €600,000.